EliusCaleb/final-project-on-phase-1-/README.md

-# Task:  Salama Landing Page Project Author Elius Gachango
+# Task:  Salama Landing Page Project

+# Author: Elius Gachango
 ## Learning Goals From This Project

 * Build a basic website ,HTML/CSS/JS front-end that accesses data from a local host.